-- Being prepared for class discussion demonstrate good knowledge of case content; - Offering case analysis in a critical and constructive manner - Eager / willing to debate issues using logic and integrating knowledge of basic marketing concepts; Listen and react to comments made by other students - Articulate arguments with clarity and persuasion
+- Being prepared for class discussion demonstrate good knowledge of case content; - Offering case analysis in a critical and constructive manner - Eager / willing to debate issues using logic and integrating knowledge of basic marketing concepts; Listen and react to comments made by other students - Articulate arguments with clarity and persuasion - Your ability to communicate clearly (i.e., quantity of dialogue is not the same as quality) - Demonstrate initiative to bring new and relevant knowledge to case / class discussion

 Participation marks will be posted every two weeks throughout the course.
 Please take the initiative to review your progress with the TA.
+There are ways the professor and TA can help you to participate more effectively if your marks are low, so do not hesitate to reach out.
 Absence from class is a serious matter, since you obviously cannot participate if you are not there.
 If there are legitimate reasons for you to miss class, you need to provide documentation to the Academic Programs Office.